The Life Coaching Series

 Seen as a luxury for some and a waste of time for others, sleep is an irreplaceable necessity.

-Strategically designed to fail, sleeping is done later and later, until there is not enough time to accomplished the task.
+Strategically designed to fail, sleeping is done later and later, until there is not enough time to accomplish the task.
 We must reprogram the idea of sleep as being the most important aspect of our day by designing what we do when we get home from work.

 Hours before you doze off, learn to split your time and prepare for a good night sleep.